TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI action AIROTATETOTARGET this will rotate the entity to its target.This command works just like rotatetotarget but uses the ai system to rotate
+ * Added new FPI action AISETMELEEDAMAGE=X this will X is the amount of damage the entity will do with AIUSEMELEE=X
+ * Added new FPI action AIUSEMELEE=X this will take away the amount of health specified by AISETMELEEDAMAGE=X from the entity's target.
+If X=1 then blood splats will be enabled for that hit
+ * Added new FPI condition AITARGETDISTFURTHER=X this will check if the entities target is further then X distance (if the entity has no target this will return false)
+ * Added new FPI condition AITARGETDISTWITHIN=X this will check if the entities target is within X distance (if the entity has no target this will return false)
+ * Added new FPI action AIMOVETOCOVER=X if x is equal to 1 the entity will move to the closest unoccupied safe zone, if x is 0 the entity will move to cover based on its #1 targets X and z positions if the entity has no target it will move to a safe zone instead
+   Note: To make a safe zone name a trigger zone "safe zone" (without the quotes).
+Hopefully in the future we will be able to supply a zone in the Markers bank specially for safe zones for easier setup
- * Added New FPI action AIRESPONDTOCALL this will cause an entity to move towards the teammate that called for help (if any called for help)
+ * Added new FPI action AIRESPONDTOCALL this will cause an entity to move towards the teammate that called for help (if any called for help)
  * Added new FPI condition AICALLED=X this will return if the entity has been called by the AICALLTEAM=X command
  * Added new FPI action AICALLTEAM=X this will alert teammates within x distance that a team member needs help (to be used with other call commands)
  * Altered AIHEARDSOUND=X condition x is now equal to the maximum distance away the sound can be